ITNurse/patient-summary-app/docs/csv-design-and-value-sets.md

 - [ImmunizationPSCA](https://simplifier.net/ps-ca-r1/immunizationpsca)
 - [OrganizationCACore](https://simplifier.net/ca-core/organization-ca-core)

-## Special Note:
+## CSV File Contents
-Because the patient data is created as CSV files, any values within those files that contain commas (i.e. a condition display name) will cause issues.
+Note: Because the patient data is created as CSV files, any values within those files that contain commas (i.e. a condition display name) will cause issues.
 To get around this, all text fields should be wrapped in double quotes.

-## Organization
+### Organization
                                                      |
 <table>
   <thead>